Review: Jack and the Beanstalk, Scarborough Spa

 Carnell’s rapport with the youngsters is genuine and warm – and they take to him immediately.

 Nick Fawcett is a jolly King and Dave Kustard lives up to his name – Fleshcreep.
-He relised the role of the baddie and revelled in the hisses and boos.
+He relished the role of the baddie and revelled in the hisses and boos.

 There are topical refrerences – Brexit, Toff and Strictly to name three – and local references.